Genhis/KRPC.MechJeb/.github/CONTRIBUTING.md

 - [Coding conventions](#coding-conventions)

 ## Reporting issues

 If you encounter any problems with kRPC.MechJeb, please [open a new issue](https://github.com/Genhis/KRPC.MechJeb/issues/new/choose) and follow guidelines in the given template.
 Please make sure you have an up-to-date version of kRPC.MechJeb, older versions are not supported.

 ## Creating pull requests

 New features are developed in separate branches, and later merged to master and released.
-Please check if the feature you want to implement isn't already in one of the branchews, so that you wouldn't waste your time implementing it again.
+Please check if the feature you want to implement isn't already in one of the branches, so that you wouldn't waste your time implementing it again.

 Pull requests are merged with squashing or rebasing to keep commit history clean.
 It is therefore recommended to **create a new branch for each pull request** and not to use `master` branch.
 It is up to you how you name your new branch (e.g. `issue-4`, `smart-rcs`, etc.).